 The death of a friend is a loss that many of us will face more than once.
-Yet because we aren’t “related” to our friend, we often tell ourselves that our grief is not as deep or our loss is not as great as his or her family.
+Yet because we aren’t “related” to our friends, we often tell ourselves that our grief is not as deep or our loss is not as significant as their family.
 But for many, this could not be farther from the truth.
 Your friend may have been your life-long person.
-Someone you counted on and shared your deepest secrets with.
+Someone you counted on and shared your deepest secrets.
 For many, a friend can be as strong of a relationship as if you were siblings.
-Remember, your grief is valid, and should be recognized by both you and your support community – other friends, family or partner.
+Remember, your grief is valid and should be recognized by both you and your support community – other friends, family, or partners.
 You need to recognize your right to grieve.

 There are some valuable ideas for coping with grief found within this site, as well as recommended readings in the column on the right.
 There are also online and local groups for those who have lost a loved one — being part of a community of people who have suffered a similar loss may be helpful.